aslze/asl/README.md

 ## SSL/TLS sockets and HTTPS support

-HTTPS, TLS WebSockets and TlsSocket require the [mbedTLS](https://github.com/Mbed-TLS/mbedtls) library (up to v3.2.1).
-Download and compile the library, enable `ASL_TLS` in CMake and provide the *mbedTLS* install directory (and library locations, which should normally be automatically found).
+HTTPS, TLS WebSockets and TlsSocket require the [mbedTLS](https://github.com/Mbed-TLS/mbedtls) library (3.6.4+ or <=v3.2.1).
+Download and build the library, enable `ASL_TLS` in CMake and provide the *mbedTLS* install directory.
+On Windows you can use `vcpkg install mbedtls`.

 On Ubuntu Linux you can just install package **libmbedtls-dev** with: